Asset allocation–An overview

 The combination of stocks and bonds in your retirement account is known as your “asset allocation.”
 An example of an asset allocation would be 50% stocks and 50% bonds, or 70% stocks and 30% bonds, or any combination thereof.

-Many mid-career investors prefer riskier asset allocations that frequently shift in value, but have the potential to grow their account value substantially while they have noninvestment income.
-They may then transition to more conservative allocations as they get closer to retirement.
+Many mid-career investors prefer riskier asset allocations that frequently shift in value, but have the potential to grow their account value substantially while they have non-investment income.
+As they get closer to retirement, these types of investors then transition to more conservative allocations.